Shared Flavors , Shared Memories

 A meokja-golmok (먹자골목), or “eat alley,” inside a Seoul market.
 Photo by the author.

-Walking through Porto, I came across something that immediately caught my attention: a narrow street where restaurant after restaurant grilled fish over charcoal.
-Sardines, sea bream, and other local fish lay across metal racks above open flames, the smoke drifting through the alley and mixing with the smell of the ocean.
+Walking through Porto, I turned into a narrow street and stopped.
+Restaurant after restaurant was grilling fish over charcoal — sardines, sea bream, other local fish across metal racks above open flames.
+Smoke drifted through the alley and mixed with the smell of the ocean.
+The entire street was organized around one thing.

-Growing up in Korea, I had seen this pattern many times.
-Weekend trips sometimes revolved around food in the same way Texans drive out of the city for barbecue.
-Families drove to certain towns for dishes they were known for — fresh oysters in Tongyeong, spicy dakgalbi in Chuncheon, or a particular restaurant someone had recommended as a matjip.
-Those trips became small rituals.
-The drive itself was part of the experience.
+Weekend trips in Korea sometimes revolved around food the same way Texans drive out of the city for barbecue.
+Families drove to certain towns for dishes they were known for — fresh oysters in Tongyeong, dakgalbi in Chuncheon, a particular matjip (맛집) someone had heard about from a coworker.
+The drive was part of it.
+The anticipation on the way there, and the story you carried back.

 Oyster beds and buildings at the Oesterij oyster farm in Yerseke, Netherlands.